 I am a Staff Researcher at the Institute for Quantum Computing at Baidu Research.
 At Baidu Quantum, I focus on the research on quantum computing and the development of Baidu Quantum Platform.
 In particular, I lead the development of Paddle Quantum, a Python library for quantum machine learning.
 My research investigates a broad range of perspectives of quantum computing and quantum information, including quantum communication, entanglement theory, near-term quantum applications, quantum machine learning, and quantum control.
 I am also an editor of Quantum.

 I was a Hartree Postdoctoral Fellow at the Joint Center for Quantum Information and Computer Science (QuICS) at the University of Maryland, College Park.
-I received my doctorate in quantum information from the University of Technology Sydney (UTS:QSI) in 2018, under the supervision of Prof. Runyao Duan and Prof. Andreas Winter.
+I received my doctorate in quantum information from the University of Technology Sydney in 2018 (Chancellor’s List for Outstanding Thesis), under the supervision of Prof. Runyao Duan and Prof. Andreas Winter.
 I obtained my B.S. in mathematics (with Wu Yuzhang Honor) from Sichuan University in 2014.

 Hiring: We are looking for self-motivated student interns interested in quantum computation, quantum machine learning, and quantum control (details).
 If you are interested in joining the journey from the fundamentals of quantum information to the frontier of quantum computing industry, please feel free to contact!

 The main focus of my research is to better understand the power and limits of information processing with quantum systems.
 I also aim to explore new applications of quantum information and new approaches to overcome theatrical challenges in realizing quantum technologies.